Shock as Ruth Davidson poised to quit as Scottish Tory leader

 She has been a vocal critic of Mr Johnson, and during the race to succeed Theresa May Ms Davidson backed first Sajid Javid and then Jeremy Hunt over the eventual winner.

-A spokesman for the Scottish Conservatives said: “Ruth will make her position clear in due course.
+A spokesman for the Scottish Conservatives said on Wednesday: “Ruth will make her position clear in due course.
 There will be no further comment tonight.”

 Advertising